 It’s important to keep in mind that you’ll often detect artifacts or some shadow of objects, that briefly disappears, which is a consequence of where the TV is trying to create the extra images on its own.
 Conversely, Effects like frame interpolation can make a scene look flat and artificial sometimes.

 What is refresh rate?
 If someone asks you the question, I hope that you can make him understand even the family of refresh rate.
 The refresh rate is an important factor in order to choose a monitor.
 But make sure that it’s not more or not less to your hardware specification.
 For, both lower and higher than necessary refresh rates create some kind of problems.
 So you should always select the optimized one.
-I hope you have got your answer and have found whatever you came here for.
+We also want you to know about the cable connectors of your monitor like DVI, IPOD, HDMI, etc. I hope you have got your answer and have found whatever you came here for.

 That’s all for now.
 Thank you.